Will Leo Cussen continue to run courses?

 Yes.
-Due to the coronavirus, we are able to deliver our onsite program at distance, so that it complies with requirements for international students to study in an onsite program.
+Due to COVID-19, we are able to deliver our onsite program at distance, so that it complies with requirements for international students to study in an onsite program.

 I've heard admission ceremonies are currently cancelled.
 Does this mean I would be delayed in getting admitted?

-No. Whilst admission ceremonies are not taking place due to the coronavirus, Victorian admissions are instead being completed ‘on the papers’.
+No. Whilst admission ceremonies are not taking place due to COVID-19, Victorian admissions are instead being completed ‘on the papers’.
 The Victorian Legal Admissions Board website has further information: Victorian Legal Admissions Board

 So there are no delays on being admitted in Victoria and graduates of our program will be eligible to apply for admission in the same time frame as usual.